Development of apprenticeships and dismissal

 By the 15th century, apprenticeships were generally seen as an acceptable way to learn a craft.
 At that time, there was no implied right to wages.
 The master had a right to 'reasonably' chastise his apprentice, but an attempt to exercise that right today could invite an action for assault (R v Josephson (1914) 110 LT 512).

-The relationship between the journeyman and apprentice was described as follows by Charles More as follows:
+The relationship between the journeyman and apprentice was described by Charles More as follows:

 Indentures were drawn up, binding Servant to Master and vice versa; in which the master personally taught the apprentice; took responsibility for the latter's moral welfare; and gave him board and lodgings.'
 (Skills and the English Working Class, Croom Helm, 1980, page 41).